Cawthron Institute's science platforms

 Platform scientists represent New Zealand on international advisory panels such as the EU Food Safety Authority and the Association of Analytical Chemists.
 This helps ensure no unnecessary regulations are introduced with the extra costs that would bring to New Zealand industry – positioning New Zealand as a rule maker rather than a rule taker.

 The Seafood Safety Platform is a critical asset to New Zealand’s seafood sector and ensures our seafood is safe globally.

-Shellfish aquaculture ($3M per year)
+Shellfish aquaculture ($3 million per year)

 Aquaculture is the world's fastest growing primary sector and is identified by NZ Government and industry as a significant growth opportunity for New Zealand.
-Aquaculture NZ has a goal of achieving revenue of $1B by 2025.
+Aquaculture NZ has a goal of achieving revenue of $1 billion by 2025.

 Cawthron Institute's Shellfish Aquaculture Platform will help industry push beyond this target, by:

 Enabling the sustainable growth of NZ's existing shellfish aquaculture industry through innovation along the value chain including reliable seed supply, improved genetics, precision farming methods and new products ($1.8 million per annum)